ndamukunda139/way-farer/README.md

 5. User can view all bookings
 6. A trip can be deleted
 7. A trip can filtered either by origin or destination

+### Technologies

+Javascript, html and css for front end
+Nojes and express for backend framework
+Testing Framework: Mocha or Jasmine